 White cars are one of the most common on the road because of their clean look.
 There’s a good reason for that!
-They’re excellent at concealing dust, grime, and water stains—as long as you’re not driving on dirt or red clay roads.
+They’re excellent at concealing dust, grime, and water stains.
+And it is the easiest color to keep clean, as long as you’re not driving on dirt or red clay roads.
 Clay is easy to spot on a white car, but it’s difficult to remove without constant washes.

 Although black cars are favored for their sleek appearance, that’s only if they’re kept in perfect condition.
 They’re the worst color at hiding flaws such as dust, mud, stains, grime, and bird droppings.
 Those bi-weekly or monthly cleanings may become weekly with a black car body.

 Of the 3 most popular, silver is the best car color to hide dirt and scratches.
 It can save you on the time and money spent regularly maintaining your car’s stylish appearance because you can visibly go longer without needing a wash.
 That being said, it’s still not the best paint color for cars to hide scratches and grime.

 If you’re wondering which car color hides dirt best, it’s undoubtedly going to be the shades that most closely resemble dirt.
 While this might seem like it’d make for an unpleasant appearance, this would actually include beautiful neutral colors such as gray, champagne, or an airy brown.
 Whether you regularly travel across dusty roads or live in a rainy climate, you can depend on these car paint colors to avoid excessive, time-consuming, and costly washes.